 2.3.4 M3: Modelling the effect of hull-mounted MFA sonar

-We used data collected when hull-mounted MFA sonar was present on the range to model the effect of sonar on beaked whales.
+We used data collected when hull-mounted MFA sonar was present on the range to model the effect of sonar on Blainville’s beaked whales.
 The probability of a dive when sonar was present was modeled as a function of the maximum received level (modeled at each hydrophone; see section 2.2).
 We assumed that as the maximum received level increased, the probability of dives decreased and modeled this using a shape constrained smooth so that the relationship held for all possible realizations of the smooth.
 To ensure that the model predictions were the same at a maximum received level of 0 dB and when ships were not present, we did not include an intercept.
 This model was written as:

 where DivePresenti∼Bin(1,μM3,i). f(MaxRLi) was modeled as a monotonic decreasing smooth using the R package (Pya and Wood, 2015). ξM2,i denotes the prediction (on the logit scale) for tile i when Naval training activites were present on the range using model M2.